alves-nickolas/alves-nickolas.github.io/projects/notes/index.md

 ## [Penrose Diagrams](https://alves-nickolas.github.io/pdf/Penrose_Diagrams.pdf)

 This document is a collection of computations of Penrose diagrams in a few spacetimes of interest (Minkowski, Schwarschild, and three different FLRW cosmologies).
 I wrote it to get acquainted with computing of Penrose diagrams in General Relativity.
-The only essential prerequisite should be a basic knowledge of General Relaivity, but I tried to leave indications of where a few subjects are covered in Wald's and Hawking & Ellis' books.
+The only essential prerequisite should be a basic knowledge of General Relativity, but I tried to leave indications of where a few subjects are covered in Wald's and Hawking & Ellis' books.

 ## Semiclassical Gravity
 ### Not Currently Available